Information for Districts

 You may appoint as many review committees as necessary to conform to your local organizational structure.
 All members of the local textbook selection committees are required to subscribe to the oath appearing on ED-2154, which may be administered by any notary public.

-Systems wishing to have the publishers' caravan stop for their review committee should complete the Plan Selection Form for Local Textbook Hearings, ED2149 and submit it to the office of textbook services.
 Districts must complete Form 2256 to set the location for the caravans and schedule a time for each publisher’s presentation.
-This form must be submitted electronically to Kellie Dumas at Tennessee Book Company, email@example.com.
+This form must be submitted electronically to Kellie Dumas at Tennessee Book Company, firstname.lastname@example.org.
 Districts must also send a copy of this form to publishers to invite them to present at the Caravans.
 Contact information for each publisher is available on the Tennessee Book Company website here.
 The caravan lasts from mid-January through mid-March.

 Publishers will be notified that sample textbooks are to be delivered to you by early January.
 Tennessee Book Company coordinates the distribution of your requests for adoption samples to the publishers.
 To enter your requests, log on to the Tennessee Book Company website, click on "Section # Information" under "State Information," and follow the instructions.
 The textbook commission has established a six sample limit per title per system.